Click to enlarge

 Once complete, there will be multiple points of pedestrian access to ease traffic impacts on Maple Park.

 DES is overseeing the process to hire an operator for the center.
-Steps include issuing a request for proposal, selecting an apparent successful bidder, and then signing a contract.
+Steps include issuing a request for information, request for proposal, selecting an apparent successful bidder, and then contract signing.

 The new childcare center does not replace the existing care center on Perry Street (5 Cs), which will continue its operations at that location.

 Sign up to receive updates on the hiring of an operator for the new childcare center.
-You will be notified when a waiting list for child admissions has been established.
+Parents interested in enrolling their children will be updated when contracts are in place.

 Construction will bring intermittent noise and traffic impacts to the area.
 Sign up for regular construction updates.